Cascades on Networks with Functional Structure: Analysis: Microscopic Seeds

 the subset of layers that contain vulnerable links.
 Without loss of generality (reordering the labels if need be), this set is exactly $\nicelayers \defeq \{1,\dots,\hat L\}$.
 Then let $\hat P: \mathbb{N}^{\hat L} \times \mathbb{N}^{\hat L} \to [0,1]$ be the probability mass function of the marginal degree distribution on those layers.

 From now on, we require the network \textit{restricted to the layers} $\nicelayers$ to be such that the resulting process is positively regular.
-This is a significant restriction on the generality of networks that we are able to consider, but it is necessary if we wish to apply branching process theory.
+This is a significant restriction on the generality of networks that we are able to consider, but it is necessary to apply branching process theory.

-It may seem unusual that we put so much emphasis on the assumptions behind the branching process analysis, particularly as these considerations are usually absent from other works studying threshold models on networks.
-This absence is because the issue does not arise if one studies single-layer networks or multiplex networks with independent layers, or if one focuses only on the macroscopic seed case.
+It may seem unusual to put so much emphasis on the assumptions behind the branching process analysis, particularly as these considerations are usually absent from other works studying threshold models on networks.
+This is because the issue does not arise if one studies single-layer networks or multiplex networks with independent layers, or if one focuses only on the macroscopic seed case.
 However, we want to study precisely the consequences of dependencies between the different layers of a multiplex network.
 So we must keep in mind that some of the assumptions underpinning our analysis may be violated even if the network under consideration is not obviously pathological.
 In section \ref{sec-example-nested} we will see a simple example of a network that violates positive regularity.

 To compute the extinction probability, we first need the generating functions for the offspring distributions of each particle type.
 In our case, this translates into the number of vulnerable links on each layer that start at a node reached by following a random vulnerable layer-$\alpha$-link.
 Let $\alpha \in \nicelayers$ and let